CMSgov/beneficiary-fhir-data/rfcs/0000-monorepo.md

 Aside from the hassle of the extra moving pieces, it makes it effectively impossible to test such multi-PR changesets in our AWS TEST environment.
 Given our team's current focus on major architectural changes, the sooner we make the switch to a monorepo, the better.

+Initially, everything was split out to support goals that are no longer relevant:

+* It was expected that we'd be using a more traditional named-version release strategy, where being able to tag things individually is important.
+  However, we have long since moved to a Continuous Deployment strategy,
+    where the separate repositories are more of a liability than a benefit.
+* The approach was also intended to allow for more code sharing between projects (i.e. between BFS and BB2), which is awkward with monolithic repositories.

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution